"We build relationships, not just networks," - Sure, Convergence words to live by, but what kind of networks?

 Mesh networks: the future of connectivity

 Mesh networking topologies have been around since the 1980s and do what they say on the tin.
 Each node connects to many others, and there is no centralised controller to fail.
 The decentralised structure radically reduces network vulnerability and dramatically increases network resilience, however, despite this they have been slow to implement.
 This is because meshes remove the ‘middle man’ controller node (usually an internet provider) and therefore there has been little financial incentive to build them.
 Mesh networking is touted by many, including Qualcomm's Rahul Patel as the future of connectivity across the world and the movement toward them is growing.

-At Convergence Group, we’re always looking forward to the future of connectivity.
+At Convergence Group, we’re always looking forward to the future of connectivity: Tiviti, the UK’s foremost Connectivity-as-a-Service (CaaS) offering is just this.
 Our vision is clear, and we plan on being part of the network of tomorrow.
 We are driven, agile and no-nonsense.
 In an industry dominated by incumbents, we aim to be a business that will grow with the times, not stand against them.
 Our network is the network of the future, and we just can’t wait for tomorrow.